Boulevard // 2021

 Overview

 Boulevard is a business management platform for businesses in the beauty, personal care, and MedSpa industries.
-For this project, I drove the design for a cross-platform checkout experience that integrated custom payment hardware and streamlined the overall process for clients and staff members alike.
+For this project, I led design for a cross-platform checkout experience — integrating custom payment hardware while also reimagining the end-to-end flow for both clients and the staff members supporting them.

 Role: Lead Designer